-Certain functions for which a definition is supplied by the implementation are replaceable.
-A C++ program may provide a definition with the signature and return type of a replaceable function, called a replacement function.
+- 1 Certain functions for which a definition is supplied by the implementation are replaceable.
+A C++ program may provide a definition with the signature of a replaceable function, called a replacement function.
 The replacement function is used instead of the default version supplied by the implementation.
 Such replacement occurs prior to program startup ([basic.def.odr], [basic.start]).
+A declaration of the replacement function

+- shall not be inline,

+- shall be attached to the global module,

+- shall have C++ language linkage, - shall have the same return type as the replaceable function, and - if the function is declared in a standard library header, shall be such that it would be valid as a redeclaration of the declaration in that header;

-The program's declarations no diagnostic is required.
+no diagnostic is required.
 [Note: The one-definition rule ([basic.def.odr]) applies to the definitions of a replaceable function provided by the program.
-The implementation-supplied function definition is an otherwise-unnamed function with no linkage. - end note] [Note: Some replaceable functions, such as those in header <new>, are also declared in a standard library header, and the function definition would be ill-formed without a compatible declaration; other replaceable functions, such as the contract-violation handler ([basic.contract.handler]) on implementations where it is replaceable, need only match the specified signature and return type.
-The exception specification ([except.spec]) is part of the declaration but not part of the signature. - end note]

-- shall not be specified as inline,

-- shall be attached to the global module, and

-- shall have C++ language linkage;
+The implementation-supplied function definition is an otherwise-unnamed function with no linkage. - end note

+9.12 Attributes [dcl.attr]

+9.12.1 Attribute syntax and semantics

+[dcl.attr.grammar]